mishide/Springboard/Capstone_1/readme.md

 <br><br>
  <i> "There was an average of 12.5±3.2 interpretive errors (both false-positives and false-negatives)...The high average interpretive miss rate of 43.6%±11.7 across the study examinations means that important pathologies are routinely underreported.
 Where a patient obtains his or her MRI examination and which radiologist interprets the examination may have a direct impact on radiological diagnosis, subsequent choice of treatment, and clinical outcome."</i>
  <br><br>
  Machine learning is well suited for the types of simultaneous angle comparisons performed in determining Spondylolisthesis results.
-This project has built a model that improves interpretive errors resulting in reduced cost for everyone, hospitals, physicians, insurance, and patients, as well as improving patient outcomes.
-It can also replace the need for the second human interaction for validation.
+This project has built a model that improves interpretive errors resulting in reduced cost for many; hospitals, physicians, insurance, and patients, while improving many patient outcomes.
  <br>